 No matter how often we're told about ‘front runners’ or ‘long shots’, there's only one way to know for sure who's going home with an Oscar – and that's at the Oscars themselves.
 We'll be tuned in to experience all the surprise wins.
-Truth be told, all that's certain is this: There will be cringeworthy speeches.
+Truth be told, all that's certain is this: there will be cringeworthy speeches.
 There will be deserving winners and undeserving ones.
 There will be fashion misfires.
 There will be blood.
-There will be TV coverage (1.30am, Mon Feb 25 on Sky Cinema).
+There will be TV coverage (Mon Feb 10 on Sky Cinema).

 When are the Oscars?

-The ninety-first Academy Awards will take place on Sunday, February 24, 2019
+The ninety-second Academy Awards will take place on Sunday, February 9, 2020